 - All school Staff (unless exempted ) maintain the current Emergency First Aid Response in an Education and Care Setting Training.
 Re-training is required every three years.
-Exemption from First Aid training may be agreed between a staff member and the Co-principal Administration, dependent upon the staff member's capacity to carry out specific First Aid responses effectively.
-This may involve training in other areas of First Aid except for the area exempted. - All Staff participate in annual refresher training in the use of epi-pens (anaphylaxis), how to access and use the defibrillator, CPR, managing asthma and applying first aid to bee stings during staff dialogue sessions. - All Staff are aware of all Medical Condition Management Plans in place and the requirements associated with the management of the plans.
-Medical Condition Management Plans = Plans which are current (reviewed annually), produced and overseen by a certified medical practitioner, received from a Parent/Guardian, and discussed with the Co-principals. - All Staff will record and maintain the details of any accidents/incidents, injuries and treatment provided.
+Exemption from first aid training may be agreed between a staff member and the Coprincipal Business Manager and Administrator, dependent upon the staff member's capacity to carry out specific first aid responses effectively.
+This may involve training in other areas of first aid except for the area exempted. - All Staff participate in annual refresher training in the use of epi-pens (anaphylaxis), how to access and use the defibrillator, CPR, managing asthma and applying first aid to bee stings during staff dialogue sessions. - All Staff are aware of all Medical Condition Management Plans in place and the requirements associated with the management of the plans.
+Medical Condition Management Plans = Plans which are current (reviewed annually), produced and overseen by a certified medical practitioner, received from a Parent/Guardian, and discussed with the Co-principals.